randree/gormigrator/README.md

 The goal is to create a build of your migration setup.

+GORMigrator can also be used as a seeder.

 ## Steps for deployment

 * Create a go build